Background pattern

 • nausea, diarrhea, or vomiting,

-• inability to control urination (incontinence),
+• inability to control urine (incontinence),

 • difficulty urinating (urinary retention),

-• lack of energy, feeling weak (fatigue),
+• lack of energy, feeling of weakness (fatigue),

 • swelling of the ankles and hands due to excess fluid (peripheral edema)